mile-hi-labs/react-data/README.md

 # Overview
 React Data is a state management solution for React applications.
-The library is lightweight, performant, configurable, and scalable so you can get right into building your application rather than configuring your data layer.
+The library is lightweight, configurable, and scalable so you can get right into building your application rather than configuring your data layer.

 # How it Works
-React Data uses React's Context API to construct a global data store for your application that's configurable by you.
-The data store consists of 4 main components:
+React Data uses the [Context Hooks](https://reactjs.org/docs/context.html) to construct a global data store that consists of 4 main components:

 - The Store
 - Adapters
 - Models
 - Serializers

-As you might expect, the store acts as the central data hub for your application that interconnects your adapters, serializers, and models to communicate with your API and make that data available to your application.
+As you might expect, the Store acts as a central data store that interconnects your Adapters, Serializers, and Models to communicate with your API and store that information locally in a logical and ready-to-use format.
-To learn more about how all these pieces work, please read through the *Advanced Usage* section or visit our online documentation for further information.
-The library currently assumes you're using a (JSON API)[https://jsonapi.org/] and follow REST patterns though we'd like to offer more options down the road.
-Collectively, we think this approach offers an intuitive and efficient way to get up and running.
+The library currently assumes you're using a [JSON API](https://jsonapi.org/) with REST patterns.
+Collectively, we think this approach offers an intuitive and efficient way to get up and running quickly.

+To learn more about how all these pieces work, checkout the **Advanced Usage** section or visit our [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-data/) online.

 # Quick Start
 `npm install react-data`

-Add the following to your `app.jsx` file or near the top of your application:
+Add the following to your `app.jsx` file or near the top of your application.
+This will import the store and make it available to any route / component downstream.

 ```
 # app.jsx